staylegal/PDFFactory/README.md

 // Set configuration options in PDFFactory/config.php to your environment

-// include the PDFFactory class into your PHP script include('PDFFactory.php');
+// include the PDFFactory class into your PHP script<br />
+include('PDFFactory.php');

-// instantiate a new PDFFactory
+// instantiate a new PDFFactory<br />
 $pdf = new PDFFactory();

-// set the HTML document to be converted (can be a URL or a local file)
+// set the HTML document to be converted (can be a URL or a local file)<br />
 $pdf->htmlDocumentToConvert = 'http://www.google.com';

-// set the filename for the PDF to be created
+// set the filename for the PDF to be created<br />
 $pdf->outputFilename = 'test.pdf';

-// create the PDF
+// create the PDF<br />
 $pdf->createPDF();